syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/GettingStarted.md

 ---
 layout: post
-title: Getting-Started | Windows Forms | Syncfusion
+title: Getting-Started in Windows Forms ScrollFrame Control | Syncfusion
-description: This section explains how to work with SfScrollFrame.
+description: Learn about the assembly deployment, how to attach the SfScrollFrame to a ListView Control in Syncfusion WinForms SfScrollFrame control and more details.
 platform: WindowsForms
 control: SfScrollFrame
 documentation: ug